-Scripture Burrito supports text, audio and video Scripture as first-class content.
+- Scripture Burrito supports non-text formats as first-class content.
 In other words, the model is not “text plus multimedia”.
 In some cases text may play a secondary role or even be absent (eg in the case of oral translation or sign-language projects).